 ROERO NEBBIOLO 2014

-The wine presents itself with a garnet red colour and a very deep nose that leads from black cherries, blueberries and red roses to ash, essential oils, beeswax, wet musk and hazelnut.
-In the mouth, black cherries and ash again with dried plums, pomegranate, oregano and flint.
-A present, albeit velvety, tannin is well paired with an exciting acidity.
+The wine presents itself with a pomegranate red colour and a very deep nose that leads from black cherries, blueberries and red roses to ash, essential oils, beeswax, wet musk and hazelnut.
+On the palate again black cherries and ash with dried plums, pomegranate, oregano and flint.
+A present, though velvety tannin is well paired with an exciting acidity.

 VALMAGGIORE